 Maybe healthy love was never truly modeled for one or both of you.
 We learn how to relate from our earliest caregivers.
 So, if you grew up in an environment that modeled controlling, manipulative or detached behavior, you may be struggling with that strife now.

 Sometimes, something stressful creates strain in the relationship.
 One of you may have lost a job, a loved one or your health.
 If one or both of you struggle with anxiety, depression, addiction or gambling, it’s possible the relationship tension can’t resolve until other mental health concerns are properly addressed.

 Maybe you’ve had problems since the beginning, such as religious or cultural differences, familial issues or opposing values.
 The conflict might have started small, but every attempt at resolution or avoidance just irritated the wound, and now it’s high time to treat it.

 The good news is that couples counseling can help resolve tensions, big and small.
-With guidance from a professional who understands what you’re going through, you can identify and overcome issues, so you can come together as a team and enjoy a happy, secure, supportive relationship.
+With guidance from a professional couples counselor who understands what you’re going through, you can identify and overcome issues, so you can come together as a team and enjoy a happy, secure, supportive relationship.

-Couples therapy can be very effective in helping partners resolve relationship discord.
+Couples counseling can be very effective in helping partners resolve relationship discord.
 In a warm, safe and compassionate space, outside the stressors of everyday life, you and your partner can better understand each other and find new ways to meet each other’s needs.